RandomStudio/random-studio/src/pages/projects/NikeLab-ACG.md

       url: https://player.vimeo.com/external/213649062.hd.mp4?s=140f4865386d492a2fab57cdf81ebb7594dc975e&profile_id=119
       isAlwaysMuted: true
     width: 25
-  - caption:
-      'Essential to the project was the idea of confrontation and evoking a sense of wonder by inviting the visitor to interact with the respective weather condition specific to each installation.
+  - caption: "Essential to the project was the idea of confrontation and evoking a sense of wonder by inviting the visitor to interact with the respective weather condition specific to each installation.
 How often is one confronted with extreme weather conditions inside a store?
 Daan Lucas, managing director at Random: “We played with the notion of connecting to people in a surprising, relevant and emotional way.
 Another important element is time: It needs to ‘happen’.
-If you make an experience too complex, it takes too long for people to master.”'
+If you make an experience too complex, it takes too long for people to master.”"
     marginLeft: 0
     marginTop: 0
+media:
+  - type: carousel
+    images:
+      - image: /img/2.jpg
+        caption: caption 2
+      - image: /img/1.jpg
+        caption: caption 1
 credits:
-  - key: 'For:'
+  - key: "For:"
     value: NikeLab Global
-  - key: 'Role:'
+  - key: "Role:"
-    value:
-      Concept Development, Creative Direction, Interaction Design, Production, Hardware Architecture, Software Development
+    value: Concept Development, Creative Direction, Interaction Design, Production, Hardware Architecture, Software Development
-  - key: 'With:'
+  - key: "With:"
-    value:
-      Fiction Factory — Physical Fabrication and Installation (NikeLabs 1948 London)
+    value: Fiction Factory — Physical Fabrication and Installation (NikeLabs 1948 London)
 opengraph:
-  ogDescription:
-    For the launch of the 2017 ACG (All Conditions Gear) collection, we created various stylised weather conditions (wind, rain and fog) that seized two of the brand’s stores around the globe.
+  ogDescription: For the launch of the 2017 ACG (All Conditions Gear) collection,
+    we created various stylised weather conditions (wind, rain and fog) that seized two of the brand’s stores around the globe.
   ogImage: /img/4622f88e3bcf3f7a116d65191d94cf0e.jpg